maxjustus/sinatra-authentication/readme.markdown

        Admin
      %option{:value => 1, :selected => @user.permission_level == 1}
        Authenticated user
+  #if you add attributes to the User class and pass them in the user hash your new attributes will be set along with the others.

 The login form fields just pass a field called email and a field called password: